isabella232/hibiscus/engineering_policy.md

 ### Rollout

+-   Use the Canary pod deployment and validation before rolling out any big change.
 -   When you're ready to roll out your arturo, consult with our PM for a rollout plan and let the team know so that we can watch out for any issues that may arise.
 Rollouts can last anywhere between a day (bumping up the % hour by hour for small, low-risk changes) to a week or even longer (for new, heavily used, or high-risk changes).
 -   Remember to switch your arturo to General Availability (GA) in staging before rolling it out in production
 -   We also use arturos for Early Access Programs (EAPs)
+-

 On-Call
 ----------------------------------------------------------------------------